michaelli00/MUSC450/notes.md

 **Motivic Anticipation**: Beginning phrase is repeated before the phrase continues to anticipate the main motive

-**Interpolation**: Material in the middle of the phrase extends on previous material
+**Interpolation**: Material in the middle of the phrase extends on immediate previous material

 **Standing on the Dominant**: Dominant is emphasized and lengthened (usually occurs at the end of the phrase)